zandernh/Netflix-Clone/README.md

 A Netflix-style streaming web application built in Django, featuring user authentication, dynamic movie browsing, personalized lists, and cloud-hosted media.
 This project showcases backend engineering, database design, and API integration following modern full-stack best practices.

+⚠️ Note on Live Demo:
+The live demo on Render may return a 502 Bad Gateway due to memory limits on the free Render plan.
+For a fully stable experience, I would highly recommend cloning the project and running it locally - there are instructions for how to achieve this below.
+This has been one of my most ambitious projects yet, and currently I do not have the budge to host it on a paid plan to extend the memory limits.

 [🌐 Live Demo](https://https://netflix-clone-fhwh.onrender.com/)

 ---